null Skip to main content

 How often do you suffer, or even seek out, discomfort, even torturous discomfort, in the pursuit of a worthy cause?
 Let's talk about Sir Ernest Shackleton and the crew of the ship Endurance.
 I (John Lovell) just finished the book Endurance by Alfred Lansing.
 It chronicles the long and harrowing exploit of Shackleton and his men who sailed the Endurance from Chile to Antarctica to traverse the frozen continent.
 Before even stepping foot on the icy expanse, though, the ice flow they had just broken through began closing back in on them.
 It crushed the ship and led to their journey of survival and rescue in the most dismal conditions imaginable.

 Sometimes it seems that they just don't make men like they used to.
-Maybe that's why there's been this trending question lately: "How often do you think about the Roman Empire?"
+Maybe that's why there's been a previously trending question of: "How often do you think about the Roman Empire?"
 I think it signifies something about our culture, and how that culture grates against what we instinctively know about being real men.

 I think every man, and every woman for that matter, has a sort of longing for times when daily life wasn't so far removed from the dangers of reality.
 Men were tougher back then.
 They knew how to face hardship with grit and bravery.
 Men walked around fully armed and ready to fight, and that wasn't seen as anything out of the ordinary.